 To continue selling just out-of-the-money covered calls on SPY with close expiry dates, investors now need to repurchase SPY, at a higher price this time.
 Nevertheless, the entire outcome will be profitable.

 Here is how.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us